Bradfield/algos/sorting-and-searching/the-binary-search.md

 We can then repeat the process with the upper half.
 Start at the middle item and compare it against what we are looking for.
 Again, we either find it or split the list in half, therefore eliminating another large part of our possible search space.
-Figure 3 &lt;fig\_binsearch&gt; shows how this algorithm can quickly find the value 54.
+Figure 3 shows how this algorithm can quickly find the value 54.
 The complete function is shown in CodeLens 3 &lt;lst\_binarysearchpy&gt;.